The FHA’s Commercial Loan Programs: An Introductory Guide

 As you consider purchasing a commercial property, you may wonder about your lending options.
-You may not want to go the conventional loan route and may want to consider alternative options.
+You may not want to go the conventional loan route and instead want to consider alternative options.
 The Federal Housing Administration (FHA) backs loans under the jurisdiction of the Department of Housing and Urban Development (HUD).
 This means that the FHA protects your lender against loss if you stop making your mortgage payments.

 Can you get an FHA loan for a commercial property?
 Let's learn some of the FHA guidelines for commercial loans and find out whether FHA commercial loans actually exist.
 It’s important to note that Rocket Mortgage® does not offer loans for commercial property.

-The FHA does not grant loans for purely commercial properties, but borrowers can tap into FHA loan commercial property funding for some mixed-use properties that include a commercial element.
 Mixed-use properties refer to properties intentionally used for a variety of purposes, including commercial, residential, retail, office or parking space.
 In other words, The FHA can and does approve loans on commercially zoned buildings deemed “primarily residential” in nature.

 For example, a multi-story building with first floor commercial space and apartments on the second floor may qualify for an FHA commercial loan.